 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate decreased from 0.8% in May 2016 to 0.0% in June 2016.
-According to the model, the probability that the U.S. is currently in a recession is insignificant.
+The aggregate recession model probability estimate remained constant at 0.1% in June 2017.
+According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate

 The peak-trough model forecasts are different from the recession model.
 The peak-trough models estimate the probability of the S&P 500 being between the peak and trough associated with an NBER recession.
 The S&P 500 typically peaks before recessions begin and bottoms out before recessions end.
 As a result, it is far more difficult for the peak-trough model to fit this data and the model forecasts have larger errors than the recession model.

 The Trader Edge aggregate peak-trough model equals the weighted-average of nine different models: the probit and logit models based on the diffusion index, the probit and logit models based on the recession slack index, and five neural network models.